 Many people experience these types of violations on a daily basis and they need a qualified attorney who can represent them in a court of law.
 As a civil litigation lawyer, you will meet with people and help them file and pursue their civil lawsuit.
 You will handle cases on an individual basis and assess if a case will be successful before proceeding with it.
 You will be responsible for helping to file paperwork and representing your client inside of the courtroom.
 You may have to deliver summons and call witnesses to give their testimony.

-A Civil Litigation Lawyer must possess the following qualities and skills:
+A Civil Litigation Lawyer should possess the following qualities and skills:

 Civil Litigation Lawyer Work Environment

 When an attorney is just starting in the field, they often work for another law firm.
 As they become more experienced, an attorney may open their own law firm.
 A civil litigation lawyer often works in their own office.
 In their office they may meet with clients or spend time researching cases that they currently have.